wh-alice/mig_visualstudio/vs/modeling/link-a-use-case-to-documents-and-diagrams.md

 ---
-title: "Link a use case to documents and diagrams | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "Link a use case to documents and diagrams" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""